ritujane78/eureka-api-gateway/README.md

 **Keycloak** authorization server is used to first generate a token from the credentials, then that code is exchanged with an access token which can further be used for APIs.

+Blockage of http requests through CORS is also handled.

 ## Ports
 - API Gateway: 8084